-All schools are required by state law to conduct the following drills:
+All schools are required by state law to conduct the following drills on a rotating basis:

+- · fire drill

+- take cover (intruder/earthquake) drills

-- monthly fire drill - one take cover/intruder (manmade occurrence) drill per semester - one take shelter (tornado) drill per semester
+- · one take shelter (tornado) drill

 The purpose of these drills is to teach children how to respond in a rapid, orderly, and safe manner in emergency situations.
 Students are required to cooperate fully and in a serious manner.
 Proper behavior is expected at all times to ensure the safety of everyone.